MaYingHu/MaYingHu.github.io/README.md

 8. a method to convert the list to a C++ vector;
 9. and a method to sort the list in-place.

+I removed the code from its original context (which included a CSV file and a parser which were provided to me for the project) because the purpose of the enhancements was to make the code more reusable.

 For the last method mentioned, I opted for a merge sort as its worst-case runtime is $\mathcal{O}\(n\log n\)$, as it is not subject to pathological cases of the sort that reduce quicksort to $\mathcal{O}\(n^2\)$ time; and the sequential-access nature of linked lists means it is better suited to those applications than quicksort anyway.
 The enhancements resulted in code which is more modular and reusable and has removed the possibility of memory leaks which had not been addressed in the original.

 The enhanced code demonstrates my ability to design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution while managing the trade-offs involved in design choices (outcome three) because it shows evidence of thinking in terms of algorithmic efficiency when working on the enhancements: for example, I opted for a selection sort as the most suitable sorting algorithm for the resaons discussed above; and for the method to reverse the list in-place, I was able to craft a solution in $\mathcal{O}\(n\)$ time by making a single pass through the list and reversing the direction of the links, rather than adopting much more time-consuming process that would have involved first navigating to the end of the list (*i.e.*, sequentially accessing each node in turn) before moving backward through the list again to redirect them.

 These enhancements also show that I can use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals (outcome four) because, in addition to considering the proper implementation of algorithms for each method, I also explored how the code could be reused across multiple applications, and thus ensured that it be modularized as much as possible to facilitate that end.

+<a href="https://github.com/MaYingHu/CS499EnhancedLinkedList">Enhanced Code for Linked List</a>

 ## Category Three: Databases
 #### Inventory Management App for Android